 In this resource we will look at how you can create a collaborative relationship that works for you and your colleagues.

 Sometimes the biggest block to collaboration is the extent to which we make it easy for others to understand and engage with what it is we want to achieve.
-But making our wants and needs clear isn’t always easy and we often hold back and choose not to pursue what we want because it’s easier, safer and often both.
-But doing this gets in the way of clear and authentic communication and collaboration.
+But making our wants and needs clear isn’t always easy and we sometimes hold back and choose not to pursue what we want because it’s either easier, safer or both.

 These steps help us to be more courageous in asking for what we want and setting up a healthy collaboration partnership.

 Be clear about what you want to achieve